March 1–3, 2018 nor'easter: New Jersey

 Sussex County in the northern part of the state reported 10 in of snow.
 At the Jersey Shore, the storm caused minor flooding and road closures during the high tide on the morning of March 2.
 Two local roads in Absecon were closed from flooding and there was flooding on U.S. Route 40 leading into Atlantic City.
 Flooding also caused lane closures along portions of Route 35 in Brick and Belmar while floodwaters covered roads in Neptune and Highlands.
 Some flights were cancelled at Newark Liberty International Airport.
 Atlantic City Electric reported 29,111 customers without power and PSE&G reported tens of thousands of customers without power.
 New Jersey Transit cancelled some service.

 New York

 Snow was reported in Albany and Syracuse.
 Blizzard warnings were issued in portions of Upstate New York, where 50 mph winds and more than a foot of snow was forecasted.
 Eastern Long Island saw over 4 in of rain.
 New York City experienced rain, snow, sleet, and winds.
-A tractor trailer overturned on the Verrazano-Narrows Bridge.
+A tractor trailer overturned on the Verrazzano–Narrows Bridge.
 Nearly half of the flights out of LaGuardia Airport were cancelled on March 2.
 An 11-year-old boy was killed by a falling tree in Putnam Valley.
 A total of 14 in of snow fell in Hornell, while 40 in of snow fell in Richmondville.
 The heaviness of the wet snow that fell in Western New York was a major factor in prolonged blackouts in the area.